bitovi/hatchify/doc/next-steps/customizing-your-list.md

 - As soon as you add a column without a `type` prop, Hatchify has no way of knowing where that column is supposed to fit in with the rest of the columns it would normally render.
 So instead it renders none of them, and will only render columns that you add without a `type` prop, or with a `type` prop equal to `append` or `prepend`.
 - An example use case for this feature is a list that needs to be heavily customized; you might need all the fields on your records in order to populate your list, but each column requires computed values or needs to be in a custom order, etc.
 - We didn't include the `field` prop in our example, but `type`-less columns will still accept it.
-If, for example, you wanted a list that only renders columns for _some_ of its fields, you could simply add a `type`-less column for each and set the `field` prop to the corresponding attribute.
+If, for example, you wanted a list that only renders columns for _some_ of its fields, you could simply add a `type`-less column for each and set the `field` prop to the corresponding field.
 Those columns will then render as normal (unless you customize them further), but none of the columns that you _didn't_ specify will render.

   ```tsx
   // This will render the `name` column like normal, but columns you don't specify won't render